mohay22/task5/README.md

 Security Measures: We implement reasonable technical and organizational safeguards to protect your information from unauthorized access, loss, or misuse.
 However, no system is 100% secure, and we cannot guarantee absolute security.
 5. Your Choices and Rights
 Account Management: You can update your email, password, or notification preferences within the App settings.
 Data Deletion: You may delete your account at any time via the App, which will remove your email, password, and preferences from our active systems.
-Note that some log data may be retained for a limited period for legal or operational purposes.
+Log data may be retained for up to 30 days for legal or operational purposes.
-Access Requests: Depending on your jurisdiction, you may have the right to request access to or a copy of your personal data.
+Access Requests: Depending on your jurisdiction (e.g., GDPR or CCPA), you may have the right to request access to or a copy of your personal data.
 Contact us at ayubmuhay@gmail.com for assistance.
 6. Third-Party Links and Services
 The App may contain links to third-party websites or services (e.g., through notification content).
 We are not responsible for the privacy practices of these external entities.
 We encourage you to review their privacy policies before interacting with them.